 - Go to Settings and then go to Apps

-- Click on three dots on top right and then click on “Reset app preferences”
+- Click on the three dots on the top right and then click on “Reset app preferences”

 - You can also select “Reset default apps”

-Therefore if you don’t the steps then follow the below one:
+Therefore if you don’t the steps then follow the below:

 - Now select “Voicemail”

-- Afyer that press menu option and then click on “Delete”
+- After that press the menu option and then click on “Delete”

-Running in safe mode simply means to find out the problem whether it is due to third party apps.
-Simply running your device in safe mode also means that all the downlaoded apps will be disabled and when the error don’t show up in this mode then it is clear that the issue is due to the third party apps instlled on your device.
+Running in safe mode simply means finding out the problem whether it is due to third-party apps.
+Simply running your device in safe mode also means that all the downloaded apps will be disabled.

-- Press and hold Power button until you see power menu screen
+- Press and hold the Power button until you see the power menu screen

-- After that release the power button but continue to press and hold Volume button where you will get “Safe Mode” option
+- After that release, the power button but continue to press and hold the Volume button and you will get the “Safe Mode” option

 - Tap on OK to confirm and your device will restart in “safe mode”

-- From Home screen, click on Apps icon
+- From the Home screen, click on the Apps icon

 - Now click on Settings and then on Applications

-- Click on Menu icon > show system apps to display preinstalled apps
+- Click on the Menu icon > show system apps to display preinstalled apps

 - Hit on Uninstall and then again tap to confirm